Lesson 5 this week is about Generosity

 - When do we practice the virtue of Generosity?

-For lessons 4 to 8, the Prayer to memorize is “O Thou kind Lord!
-I am a little child”.
+For lessons 4 to 8, the Prayer to memorize is “O God, guide me, protect me, make of me a shining lamp and a brilliant star.
+Thou art the Mighty and the Powerful.”
 We will continue practicing the ones we already know.

 ANYONE WOULD LIKE TO SAY A PRAYER?